giovanadanieles/shotsSegmentator/README.md

 # shotsSegmentator
-Simple programs to assist shots' segmentation in different portions.
+Simple programs to assist shots' segmentation in different portions